ccmim/GWAS_pipeline/data/datasets/README.md

 ### Imputed genotypes

-To download the BGEN files:
+To download the BGEN files (chromosomes 1 through 22):

 ```
 for CHR in `seq 1 22`; do